-The applicant further filed a request for a variation from Section 24-128(b)(7)(A) of the prior Subdivision Regulations, to allow 65 of the 73 single-family attached (townhouse) lots to be served by alleys without having frontage on a public right-of-way (ROW).
-Approval of the variation is consistent with the same variation requested and approved with PPS 4-16038, of which the 73 lots included in this PPS were previously a part.
+The applicant further filed a request for a variation from Section 24-128(b)(7)(A) of the prior Subdivision Regulations, to allow 65 of the proposed 73 single-family attached (townhouse) lots to be served by alleys without having frontage on a public right-of-way (ROW).
+Approval of the variation being requested with this application is consistent with the same variation requested and approved with PPS 4-16038, of which the 73 lots proposed with this application were previously a part.